Criminal tattoo

+History

+The art of tattooing dates back to 8000 BC when it was used as a means of identification amongst different cultures.
+Ancient Greek and Roman histories, as well as ancient Japanese and Chinese histories possess a record of criminality being associated with tattoos, but it was not until the 16th to 18th century that this notion became more prevalent in other parts of the world.
+Over time, tattooing began to be used to mark prisoners and those who committed crimes, so law enforcement would be able to monitor those who disrupted and caused harm to communities.
+As a means of tracking criminals, noting a person's tattoos became an efficient way to document them.
+It provided a unique descriptor that set a criminal apart from others.

+Rebels and lawless individuals started to mark themselves with tattoos to signify their actions which they took pride in or identified with; this could be acts of rebellion, crimes, personal beliefs, and commitment to a certain group.
+Convicts had knowledge of their tattoos being used to exercise more control over them, but the rebellious, individuality of tattoos proved to be more important.

 Criminal tattoos by country

 Australia

 Prisoners who were transported from Britain to Australian penal colonies between 1787 and 1867 were sometimes tattooed with marks intended to signify disgrace, for example, D for deserter.
 Prisoners often modified these tattoos to conceal the original design or to express wry or rebellious messages.

 A common prison tattoo in Australia is 'A.C.A.C.' - the initials to a derogatory phrase regarding cops.

+China

+Because of Confucianism and the association with the criminal underworld, tattooing is looked down upon in China.
+Traditionally, tattooing was used to mark and publicly shame criminals.

+King Mu of Zhou ordered his vassal Lord Lü (吕侯) to formulate the Lü Xing.
+It lists the "Five Punishments": the five primary penalties employed by ancient Chinese officials on criminals.
+The first (and least severe) of these punishments was the tattooing of the criminal's face with indelible ink.
+This punishment was known as mò (墨) or qíng (黥), and later called mò xíng (墨刑) or rù mò (入墨).

+Qingling, often known as "branding the face", has been used to tattoo the faces of convicts since before the Qin dynasty.

 France

-In France, five dots tattoo resembling the dots on a dice, placed on the hand between index finger and thumb are found on prison inmates.
-This tattoo represents the individual between the four walls of the prison cell (un homme entre quatre murs—a man between four walls); this also has the same meaning in Russia and Spain.
+In France, five dots tattoo resembling the dots on a die, placed on the hand between index finger and thumb are found on prison inmates.
+This tattoo represents the individual between the four walls of the prison cell (un homme entre quatre murs—a man between four walls); this also has the same meaning in Russia, Germany and Spain.

-Tattoos of three dots on the hand mean "death to cops" (mort aux vaches / flics / poulets / keufs).
+Tattoos of three dots on the hand mean "death to cops" (mort aux vaches / flics / poulets / keufs), also used in Germany, "nichts sehen, nichts hören, nichts sagen" ("see/hear/say nothing"= no snitch/ing.)

 A single dot on the cheek usually means the wearer is a pimp (point des maquereaux).

 A stick figure holding a trident is also a common French prison tattoo.